 The purpose of a personalized bike fit is to enable the rider to cycle in comfort, prevent injuries, and improve performance.
 The main aspects are:

 Cycling history and goals – the type of riding, past injuries, and future goals.

 Observations – The clinician will observe the movement of the rider while cycling.

-Measurements – The clinician takes measurements of angles of the rider’s knees, hips, and torso.
+Measurements – The clinician takes measurements of the angles of the rider’s knees, hips, and torso.

-Adjustments – Adjustments are made to the bike, if required.
-These may include changes to cleat position on shoes, seat height, seat fore/aft, handle bar height, and reach.
+Adjustments – Adjustments are made to the bike if required.
+These may include changes to cleat position on shoes, seat height, seat fore/aft, and handlebar height.

 Recommendations – Further suggestions may be made regarding equipment, stretching and strengthening.

 *Bike Fits are done by our Registered Physiotherapists.
 Physiotherapy is covered under many extended health insurance plans.